Deployments & Runs

 {% tab title="CLI" %}

 Approval is currently available through the Bluebricks app only.
-Contact your collection owner to approve the pending run.
+Contact a collection owner or org admin to approve the pending run.

 {% endtab %}